macarie/batch/readme.md

 ## More Examples

-This module offers full TypeScript support, so that the batched function has type hints.
+This module offers full TypeScript support so that the batched function has type hints.

 ```typescript
 import batch from "@macarie/batch"